CRISES IN THE CAPITALIST SYSTEM

 • Outbreaks of communicable diseases (e.g., cholera) due to poor sanitation.

-• Displacement of millions of people.
+• Displacement of many people.

 • Psychological trauma and breakdown of families.